RasmusVestiH/Visual_Exam/assignments/assignment_6/readme.md

 # Assignment 6 - CNNs on Movie Posters (Self assigned project)
 ## Description
-**Disclaimer: This assignment has been worked out in the group consisting of Emil Buus Thomsen, Johanne Brandhøj Würtz, Christoffer Kramer and Rasmus Vesti Hansen**
+**Disclaimer: This assignment has been worked out in the group consisting of Emil Buus Thomsen, Johanne Brandhøj Würtz and Rasmus Vesti Hansen**

 For this assignment we tried to make a LeNet Model classify movie genres by images of move posters.